 Online Assignments: There will be three assignments to be completed in the MyStatLab portal for marks.
 They will all consist of multiple choice or short answer questions that are graded automatically by the system.
 The assignments are grouped as Units 1-3, 4-5, 6-7.
 You will have multiple attempts at the short answer questions and have the ability to see guided sample questions.
 I will have a "practice" assignment that is not for marks so that you can get used to the system.
 Further details on how attempts work will be given then.
-As they are designed to be practice, I will have the due date set as the December 8th but I will suggest to you along the way when you should be completing them.
+As they are designed to be practice, I will have the due date set as the day before the final exam but I will suggest to you along the way when you should be completing them.
 It is highly recommended that you do not leave it all for the end of term.
+All MyStatLab assignments are due at 11:59 p.m. on the due date.
 There will not be extensions granted under any circumstance.